-Remy Chavannes (admitted to the Bar in 2000) specialises in media, telecommunications, copyright and information law, with a special focus on online matters.
+Remy Chavannes (admitted to the Bar in 2000) specialises in media, copyright and information law, with a special focus on platform regulation and litigation.
+He has litigated dozens of cases before national and EU courts in areas such as intermediary liability, content moderation, defamation, the “right to be forgotten” and digital IP enforcement.
 He combines legal creativity with an eye for the technological, business and social context in which digital service providers operate.

 Chambers & Partners writes: Clients praise Remy Chavannes’ ‘great presentation skills in court, articulate manner and out-of-the-box thinking’; a practical problem solver with a strong sense of Dutch law and international business goals,” say clients.
 “He is recognised as one of the leading figures in the media and telecoms fields, and is noted for his strength in litigation.”

 Remy is a member of AIPPI’s Programme Committee and Standing Committee on Copyright.
-Remy regularly publishes and lectures on copyright, media and communications law, including co-authoring the biannual chronicle of law and technology for the Nederlands Juristenblad.
-He wrote the commentary on the definitions on regulatory scope in the Audiovisual Media Services Directive for the handbook European Media Law.
+Remy regularly publishes and lectures on copyright, media and platform regulation, including co-authoring biannual chronicles of law and technology for the Nederlands Juristenblad and EU digital regulation for the Bulletin of the Media Law Resource Center.
 Remy has been a partner at Brinkhof since 2007.